andrinr/gsn-link-sign-pred/README.md

 However there might be more complex dynamics at play which are not reflected in the social balance theory.
 Therefore we want to learn a function, which for a given edge, decides weather the two nodes should be pulled together, pushed apart or stay at a neutral distance.

-We train two neural networks, a message passing network $M$ which generated an auxillary information vector for each node and a graph transformer network $T$ which takes the auxillary information vector, the edge signs and positions of the nodes to decide on the forces acting on the nodes.
+We train two neural networks, a message passing network $M$ which generated an auxillary information vector for each node and a network $T$ which takes the auxillary information vector, the edge signs and positions of the nodes to decide on the forces acting on the nodes.

 The message passing network can be seen as a function which for each node $v_i$ computes an auxillary information vector $m_i \in \mathbb{R}^d$.
 The auxillary information vector is computed by passing a message from each neighbor $v_j$ to the node $v_i$.
 The message is computed as follows: